Skip to Content

 The Haunting of Hill House by Shirley Jackson

 Shirley Jackson remains an inspiring icon of the gothic and horror genres.
-We Have Always Lived in the Castle is a gothic masterpiece.
-As is its 2018 film adaptation starring Taissa Farmiga.
+We Have Always Lived in the Castle is a gothic masterpiece—as is its 2018 film adaptation starring Taissa Farmiga.
 And with The Haunting of Hill House, which itself has been adapted to both film and TV, Jackson proved herself as much of a horror queen as she was a gothic one.

-In this iconic horror novel, we follow two men (one of whom is the heir to Hill House) and two women as they spend days and nights together in this haunted place.
+In this iconic horror novel, we follow two men (one of whom is the heir to Hill House) and two women as they spend several days and nights together in this haunted place.
 One of the men is a paranormal investigator, eager to prove the existence of ghosts, and as the novel goes on, secrets get revealed, history is unveiled, and things go bump in the night.

 This is a haunted house novel through and through, one of the most important books of the genre; a novel that has inspired countless writers and will continue to do so.
+Nobody writes like Jackson did.

 Buy a copy of The Haunting of Hill House here!